dixit-thiya/receipt_data_analysis/README.md

 ### 4. What other information would you need to help you optimize the data assets you're trying to create?
 A:
+1. RFM (Recency, Frequency, Monetary) Analysis
+2. Brand led customer data
+3. Converting Marketing leads to sales qualified leads: This data can help us understand customer behaviour and can drive verious decisions for marketing team to design new campaingns for products as well as partnership team to acquire new partners

 ### 5. What performance and scaling concerns do you anticipate in production and how do you plan to address them?
-A: If we don't remove duplicates from the users dataset, It might lead us to wrong direction.
-Removing duplicates increases one more step to achieve data integrity of the database.
+A: 1.
+If we don't remove duplicates from the users dataset, It might lead us to wrong direction.
+Removing duplicates increases one more step to achieve data integrity of the database.\
+2. Missing data points such as brandcode and brandcode in receiptItemList will give us incomplete analysis on sales of the products.
+\
+To solve the above issues we need to work better on the data collection and interpretation of data via OCR.
+When you're scaling your database, it is important to not allow for any redundancies.
+Redundancies occur when there are several entries in database that contains similar information.